discindo/discindo-org/content/post/2023-01-29-rstudio-in-the-cloud-for-those-of-us-with-old-laptops-part-2-automating-with-terraform/index.en.md

 I am not going to go into details here because different operating systems might have different steps on how to do it, so I suggest you follow the official documentation for your system.

-That these have been successfully installed you can check with `aws --version` and `terraform --version` in your preferred shell.
+That these have been successfully installed you can check with `aws --version` and `terraform --version` in your preferred terminal.

 Additionally, `aws` needs to be configured by typing: `aws configure`.
 Then we have to enter the AWS Access Key ID, AWS Secret Access Key, and Default Region Name for the IAM user.
 If you don't have IAM user set up, you really should.
 Here is a [guide from AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)).